Anne Murray: Personal life

+Her nephew Paul Murray was lead singer of the 1990s Canadian alternative rock group Sandbox, while her nephew Dale Murray has been associated with the bands The Guthries and Cuff the Duke.

 Marriage and children

 In 1975, Murray married Bill Langstroth, music producer and longtime host of Singalong Jubilee.
 They had two children – William (born 1976) and Dawn (born 1979).
 Dawn is a singer-songwriter and artist who has recorded with her mother a number of times, including the duet "Let There Be Love" in 1999 for Murray's What a Wonderful World album.
 Murray and Dawn were featured in a mother–daughter duet of "Nobody Loves Me Like You Do" on Murray's hit 2008 U.S. CD (released in late 2007 in Canada), Anne Murray Duets: Friends & Legends.
 Murray and Langstroth separated in 1997 and divorced the following year.
 Langstroth died in May 2013.

 In January 1998, Murray and Dawn performed at a benefit concert for Sheena's Place, an eating disorder treatment centre in Toronto.
 Both have spoken publicly about Dawn's struggle with anorexia nervosa, which developed when she was 10 years old.
 Dawn has since sought treatment and continues to pursue a career in music.

-Murray lived in Markham, Ontario, for over 40 years, from the late 1970s through 2019.
+Murray lived in Thornhill, Ontario, for over 40 years, from the late 1970s through 2019.
 In 2019, she returned to live in her home province of Nova Scotia, settling in Halifax.